Cyanogenbot/AI-Foundry-Library/Readme.md

 ### Functions

+#### foundry.models()

+Function to retreive the available models to choose from.
+Parameters are not placed inside an object.
+Parameters:

+- api_token: Data Foundry API Key

 #### foundry.textToText({})

 Function to make requests to text-to-text models.
 Whenever both the prompt parameter and the messages parameter is provided, only the messages parameter is used.
 Parameters: